Colne FC is

 I arrived on the train from Nelson to yet another typical town of the area.
 It was hilly and dominated by many old stone buildings, which I found so much more attractive than modern architecture.

-My walk took me through terraced streets to the main A6068 road where I started the very steep climb up to Holt House.
-The sign at the bottom of Harrison Drive still showed direction for Colne Dynamoes as well as the adjoining Nelson and Colne Rugby Club.
+My walk took me through terraced streets to the main A6068 road, where I started the very steep climb up to Holt House.
+The sign at the bottom of Harrison Drive still showed directions for Colne Dynamoes as well as the adjoining Nelson and Colne Rugby Club.

-I arrived at the xlcr Stadium to give Holt House its sponsors title of the day to find the gates locked and the ground surrounded by high fences.
+I arrived at Holt House to find the gates locked and the ground surrounded by high fences.
 I was not to be beaten!
 I walked around the soggy field around the ground to the far side, where I could see down the far touchline through a gap in the gate, and then onto the banking behind that side, next to a cow field.

 Colne really had done their best with the limited room they had, as well as contending with an incredible slope across the pitch.
-There are times when I think the Conference get it wrong, but I now understood fully their decision to turn down Colne Dynamoes from joining non league's elite while based at Holt House.
+There are occasions when I think the Conference gets it wrong, but this time I fully understood their decision to turn down Colne Dynamoes from joining non league's elite while based at Holt House.

 No comments: